Sribhuvan-25/Sribhuvan-25/README.md

-## Hello There 😉
+## Hello There

 - Passionate about ML and app development.
-- Currently working on a research project in the area of computational musicology.
+- Currently working on a research project in the area of Endoscopic Imaging.

 ## Education
 - Georigia State University, Bachelor's in Computer Science [2020 - 2023]